afsungur/mongodb-atlas-vector-search-fashion-products/README.md

 # Atlas Vector Search on Fashion Products

-How to make a search on the visual characteristic of the products that were not part of the metadata of the product?
+How can a search be conducted for the visual attributes of products that were not included in the product's metadata?
-Let me be more clear, you have millions of fashion products and you don't have color/category information of the product and you have the following simple data model:
+To clarify further, imagine having millions of fashion products without any information about their color or category.
+You have the following basic data model:

 ```json
 {